TheFrozenWatchers/LeagueDisplays/README.md

 | Unity         | Needed | Works | Works | Works |
 | i3            | ??? | Works | Works | Works |

-Every desktop environment releated code can be found in `crossde.h` and `crossde.cc`.
+Code related to handling each desktop environment can be found in `crossde.h` and `crossde.cc`.

 Should you favorite desktop environment be missing from the list, feel free to add support.